Week 12 NFL FanDuel Salary Movers

 We're here to "look around" and make sure we don't miss any week-to-week salary changes that could pay dividends on FanDuel.

-Maybe a player had an outlier performance and saw their salary rise too high, making them a sub-optimal play.
-Perhaps a player saw an increase in their role but played on Monday night after salaries for the following week's slate already came out, and therefore they haven't been priced accordingly.
+Perhaps a player had an outlier performance and saw their salary rise too high, making them a sub-optimal play.
+Or, maybe a player saw an increase in their role but played on Monday night after salaries for the following week's slate already came out, and therefore they haven't been priced accordingly.

-This week's article will take a look at which players salaries have changed the most from Week 11 to Week 12 and dig into why those moves happened.
+This week's article will take a look at which players' salaries have changed the most from Week 11 to Week 12.

 Now that you're ready, let's get to it!